 Dishwasher Detergent Basics

 Gel detergents, however, often don't contain both bleach and enzymes, since the two cannot coexist in a liquid form without reacting.
 As a result, gels don't work as well for many dishwashers, including those made by Bosch.

 No matter which detergent you choose, you should always be sure to store it properly.
 Keep detergent away from moisture and dispose of old or lumpy detergent.
 Keep in mind that the harder your water, the more detergent you'll need.

-Gel detergents don't function as well for heavy loads due to their chemical makeup.
+Gel detergents don't function as well for heavy loads in a Bosch dishwasher due to their chemical makeup.
 However, they do cost just 5 to 11 cents per load.
 That gives gels an advantage over powder or pack detergents, which cost more than four times as much, in some instances.